immobiliare/backstage-plugin-gitlab/README.md

 **Note:** You can have more than one GitLab instance.

+### Setup Backend Plugin

+> NOTE: Currently backstage supports a new way to register backend plugins, see the [Register To The New Backend System](#register-to-the-new-backend-system) section.

-5. Add the GitLab Filler Processor, this allows auto-filling of the annotations like the project id and slug:
+1. Add the GitLab Filler Processor, this allows auto-filling of the annotations like the project id and slug:

 `packages/backend/src/plugins/catalog.ts`